Trixarian/NetherSX2-patch/README.md

 * [The Java(TM) SE Development Kit](https://www.oracle.com/java/technologies/downloads/#jdk21-windows)

 Linux:
-* The xdelta3 package
-* wget, if downloading the APK is needed
 * The OpenJDK package (this name my vary depending on your Linux Distro)
-* Optional: The aapt and apksigner packages (the Linux version uses it's own binaries if these packages aren't installed)
+* Optional: The aapt, apksigner and xdelta3 packages (the script will attempt to use it's own binaries if these packages aren't installed)
-* A copy of the NetherSX2 APK

 The rest comes prepackaged for your convenience